HillJustin/HillJustin.github.io/_posts/2025-09-30-HTA6Aristotle4.md

 ---
 layout: post
-title: HTA 6.4, Aristotle, Nicomachean Ethics, excerpts from Books I, II, and VIII
+title: HTA 6.4, Aristotle, Nicomachean Ethics [350 BCE], excerpts from Books I, II, and VIII
 abstract: This episode is part four of four of the lecture series [HTA 6] on Aristotle's Nicomachean Ethics, excerpts from Books I, II, and VIII.
 podcast:
   episode: 64